gearnode/erl-imf/doc/handbook.md

 the field.

 Supported header field name must be an atom.
-For non supported header field the key must be an binary.
+For non supported header field the key must be a binary.

 The following header fields are currently supported: